“Everybody must give something back / For something they get”

 Jimmie has the wild eyes.
 He was so kind to me, and he seemed proud of the new routes that our crew had been establishing in Indian Creek.
 I’m still processing the profundity of meeting him; there was just something special to it.
 There are names in climbing that we recognize because they are pioneers, and then there are the experiences of actually meeting these people.

 At the time of writing this, the fall climbing season is just on the horizon.
 It will be halfway through by the time we print this.
 Autumn, when the leaves on the trees are as yellow as a freshly painted stripe on the highway, is special, nostalgic, and fleeting.
 Climbing is a gateway to access the gifts this planet can offer.

 Luke Mehall is the publisher of The Climbing Zine.
-His fifth book, The Desert, is due out in March.
-It can be pre-ordered HERE.
+His fifth book, The Desert, is now available.

 Dig the words?
 Keep the dream alive by subscribing to The Climbing Zine.